 The Frequency Of Your Bathroom Breaks

 Believe it or not, your weight fluctuation is also affected by the number of times you visit the washroom.
-If you had a big meal and happened to weigh yourself, you might report weight gain.
-This is caused by the fecal weight (3).
+If you had a big meal and happened to weigh yourself, you might weigh more.
+This is caused by the fecal weight of the food waste you haven’t yet excreted (3).

-Similarly, if you had so much to drink, you will report increased weight.
+Similarly, if you had a lot of fluid to drink, you will report increased weight.
 It is because of urine buildup.
-On the other hand, if you have dehydration or diarrhea and weigh yourself, you will report weight loss (3).
+On the other hand, if you just emptied your bladder or bowels or have lost fluid due to diarrhea or vomiting and weigh yourself, you will see a lower number (3).

 Exercising is crucial because it reduces our risk of various conditions, improves our overall health, and promotes weight loss.
-According to WebMD, some athletes are reported to drop 6% to 10% of their body weight after one workout (3).
+According to WebMD, some athletes are reported to drop 6% to 10% of their body weight after one workout due to loss of fluid from sweating (3).